utiko/Applozic-iOS-SDK/INTEGRATION-DOC.md

 [**DemoChatManager.m**](https://raw.githubusercontent.com/AppLozic/Applozic-iOS-SDK/master/sampleapp/applozicdemo/DemoChatManager.m)

-Change applicationID in DemoChatManager and you are ready to launch your chat from your controller :)
+Change applicationID in DemoChatManager, fill your logged-in user deatil and you are ready to launch your chat from your controller :)

 Launch your chat